-24. Corneas, free of defects, are dissected with a 2 to 3 mm rim of sclera remaining to assist in subsequent handling, with care taken to avoid damage to the corneal epithelium and endothelium.
+- 24. Corneas, free of defects, are dissected with a 2 to 3 mm rim of sclera remaining to assist in subsequent handling, with care taken to avoid damage to the corneal epithelium and endothelium.
 Isolated corneas are mounted in specially designed corneal holders that consist of anterior and posterior compartments, which interface with the epithelial and endothelial sides of the cornea, respectively (Annex 4).
 Both chambers are filled to excess with pre-warmed phenol red free Eagle's Minimum Essential Medium (EMEM) (posterior chamber first), ensuring that no bubbles are formed.
-The device is then equilibrated at 32 ± 1°C for at least one hour (t0) to allow the corneas to equilibrate with the medium and to achieve normal metabolic activity, to the extent possible (the approximate temperature of the corneal surface in vivo is 32°C; At this stage, the corneas mounted within the corneal holders define the Test System, in accordance wit the Test System definition in the OECD Guidance Document on Good In Vitro Method Practices (GIVIMP (28).

-- 25. Following the equilibration period, fresh pre-warmed phenol red free EMEM is added to both chambers and baseline opacity readings are taken for each cornea.
+The device is then equilibrated at 32 \pm 1°C for at least one hour (t0) to allow the corneas to equilibrate with the medium and to achieve normal metabolic activity, to the extent possible (the approximate temperature of the corneal surface in vivo is 32°C). - 25.
+Following the equilibration period, fresh pre-warmed phenol red free EMEM is added to both chambers and baseline opacity readings are taken for each cornea.
 Any corneas that show macroscopic tissue damage (e.g., scratches, pigmentation, neovascularization) or for the opacitometers an opacity for OP-KIT greater than seven opacity units and for LLBO a laser measurement less than 1200 lux or greater than 1850 lux or equivalent are discarded.
 A minimum of three corneas are selected as negative (or solvent) control corneas.
 The remaining corneas are then distributed into treatment and positive control groups. - 26.
 Because the heat capacity of water is higher than that of air, water provides more stable temperature conditions for incubation.
-Therefore, the use a water bath for maintaining the corneal holder and its contents at 32 ± 1°C is recommended, although care must be taken to ensure removal of water droplets from the glass windows prior to each of the opacity measurements.
-However, air incubators might also be used, assuming precaution to maintain temperature stability (e.g., by pre-warming of corneal holders and media).
+Therefore, the use a water bath for maintaining the corneal holder and its contents at $32 \pm 1^{\circ}$ C is recommended.
+However, air incubators might also be used, assuming precaution to maintain temperature stability (e.g., by pre-warming of holders and media).